 The use of drum samples and presets is a topic that music producers will probably always remain divided on.
 It’s totally a matter of preference.
 If you want to use them, then go ahead.
 However, make sure to use drum samples that you have a license to, otherwise, you could get in trouble later on.
 The last thing you want after a successful release is to have to engage in a legal battle or claim against your royalties.

-There are also many great drum plugins that are dedicated to helping you carve out a fantastic drum sound.
+Many great drum plugins are dedicated to helping you carve out a fantastic drum sound.
 Check out our article on the best drum vsts for more information.

 6. Try Making Your Drums Sound More Organic